Judge blocks Trump immigration rule, calls it 'repugnant to American Dream'

 On Thursday, the State Department revealed its own rule on ineligibility for visa applicants, to bring its standards in line with the DHS rule.
 It was unclear whether the State Department’s rule will take effect.

-Reporting by Kristina Cooke in Los Angles and Daniel Trotta and Jonathan Stempel in New York; Editing by Chris Reese, Cynthia Osterman and David Gregorio
+Reporting by Kristina Cooke in Los Angles and Daniel Trotta and Jonathan Stempel in New York; Editing by Cynthia Osterman, David Gregorio and Sandra Maler